vimoutliner/vimoutliner/doc/votl_readme.txt

     Q             Reformat (Synonym for gq)

-To get a quick overview of all VimOutliner commands type ":help vo_cheatsheet" in vim.
+To get a quick overview of all VimOutliner commands type ":help votl_cheatsheet" in vim.

-                                                                 *vo-activities*
+                                                                 *votl-activities*
 Basic VimOutliner activities~

 How do I collapse a tree within command mode?